-This juicy, fiber rich salad is perfect for your lunch box.
+This juicy salad is perfect for your lunch box.
 You could even prepare it the night before and let it sit in your fridge.
 Do you have a mostly sedentary office job?
 Then it is even more important to stimulate your gut through fiber rich foods.
 Beans and quinoa in combination with the magic cabbage will improve your digestion naturally.
 Click here for the quinoa salad with cabbage and red beans.

 7. Kidney bean burger

-As mentioned, the said truth is that you won’t find any fiber in regular burgers.
+As mentioned, the sad truth is that you won’t find any fiber in regular burgers.
 But here is the solution for all burger fans: These kidney bean burgers look like regular burger and yet they are plant based and perfect for adding fiber to your diet.
 We combine them most often with home made potato salad.
 So yummy!
 Grab the recipe for kidney bean burgers here.

 8. Whole wheat bread with hummus